Nomeyho/libgdx-liquidfun/README.md

 ## Installation
 Adapted from [here](https://github.com/finnstr/gdx-liquidfun-extension/wiki/Setup)

-These instructions only considers the desktop (Linux 32 bits & 64 bits) and android platforms.
+These instructions only consider the desktop (Linux 32 bits & 64 bits) and android platforms.

-Please refer to TODO for other platforms.
+Please refer to the [build](#build) for other platforms.

 ### Step1: removing Box2D
 This extension already includes all the code for Box2D.
 So if you are currently using Box2D in your project you have to remove this dependencies to keep everything clean.
 If you're not using Box2D you can skip this and continue with the second step.